spiffe/spiffe/standards/SPIFFE_Broker_API.md

 The SPIFFE Broker API is defined by a Protocol Buffer (version 3) service definition.
 The complete definition is found in [brokerapi.proto](brokerapi.proto).

-Profiles are implemented as a group of related RPCs within a single `BrokerAPI` service.
+Profiles are implemented as a group of related RPCs within a single `API` service in the `spiffe.broker` package.

 ## 3.1 Workload Reference